ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-single-group-column/index.md

 title: "Row Grouping - Single Group Column"
 enterprise: true
 ---

-This section explains how to use display a single column tree that contains a row grouping hierarchy.
+This section covers the Single Group Column display type, where a single group column is automatically added by the grid containing all row groups under a single row group hierarchy.

 <image-caption src="grouping-single-group-column/resources/single-group-column.png" alt="Single Group Column" centered="true"></image-caption>

 ## Enabling Single Group Column

-When there is at least one active row group, a single group column containing a row grouping hierarchy will be added to the left-hand side of the grid.
-To group rows by a particular column, enable the `rowGroup` column property as shown below:
+A single column is the default group display type, but it can be set explicitly using `groupDisplayType = 'singleColumn'` as shown below:

 <snippet spaceBetweenProperties="true">
 const gridOptions = {